Willie Nelson: Other ventures

 In 2002, Nelson became the official spokesman of the Texas Roadhouse, a chain of steakhouses.
 Nelson heavily promoted the chain and appeared on a special on Food Network.
 The chain installed Willie's Corner, a section dedicated to him and decked out with Willie memorabilia, at several locations.
-In 2004, Nelson and his wife Annie became partners with Bob and Kelly King in the building of two Pacific Bio-diesel plants, one in Salem, Oregon, and the other at Carl's Corner, Texas (the Texas plant was founded by Carl Cornelius, a longtime Nelson friend and the eponym for Carl's Corner).
-In 2005, Nelson and several other business partners formed Willie Nelson Biodiesel ("Bio-Willie"), a company that was marketing bio-diesel bio-fuel to truck stops.
-The fuel was made from vegetable oil (mainly soybean oil), and can be burned without modification in diesel engines.
+In 2004, Nelson and his wife Annie became partners with Bob and Kelly King in the building of two Pacific bio-diesel plants, one in Salem, Oregon, and the other at Carl's Corner, Texas (the Texas plant was founded by Carl Cornelius, a longtime Nelson friend and the eponym for Carl's Corner).
+In 2005, Nelson and several other business partners formed Willie Nelson Biodiesel ("Bio-Willie"), a company that markets biodiesel bio-fuel to truck stops.
+The fuel is made from vegetable oil (mainly soybean oil) and can be burned without modification in diesel engines.
 Nelson registered his company with Earth Biofuels and he became a board member.
 In 2007, Nelson forfeited six million shares of the company as he left the board.
 By 2008, he reopened Willie's Place, a truck stop in Carl's Corner, Texas.
 The U.S. Bankruptcy Court allowed Nelson to invest in it.
 The establishment had about 80 employees, and was used as a concert hall with a bar and a 1000 sqft dance floor.
 Willie's Place also featured BioWillie pumps.
 At the time, the government of the United States offered a one dollar tax credit to producers of biodiesel.
 As the competition grew, the tax credit was discontinued while the prices of fossil fuels continued to drop.
-Nelson and his partners defaulted the $4,75 million loan they took for the construction of Willie's Place.
+Nelson and his partners defaulted the $4.75 million loan they took for the construction of Willie's Place.
 Nelson then paid $35,000 back, while a judge later rejected the request of his creditors to receive more money from him.
 TravelCenters of America bought Willie's Place during its foreclosure in 2011.
 The BioWillie plant was then put on the market for sale.
-Nelson kept the trademark for BioWiliie, which is sold in the islands of Maui and Hawaii.
+Nelson kept the trademark for BioWillie, which is sold on the islands of Maui and Hawaii.
 Meanwhile, Nelson owns shares of Big Island Biodiesel in Hawaii and SeQuential-Pacific Biodiesel in Oregon.